ykharitonova/s25-cs9/_lab/lab00.md

 statement failed and execution will stop (no other statements after the error will be executed).

 To run your `lab00.py` file in IDLE, go to "Run" -> "Run Module".
 This will execute the file you're working on and display the output in in IDLE's Interactive Shell.

-Remember to configure IDLE to show line numbers - it will make debugging a lot easier (IDLE Settings -> Shell/Ed).
+> Remember to configure IDLE to show line numbers - it will make debugging a lot easier (IDLE Settings -> `Shell/Ed`).
+> You can enable line numbers by going to IDLE -> Settings and in the dialog box that opens up, clicking on the `Shell/Ed` tab and clicking on the checkmark `Show line numbers in new windows`.
+> To see the line numbers, close the opened file and re-open it.
+> Alternatively, you can select the `"Show Line Numbers"` option from the top `"Options"` menu.

 Copy the following code into your `lab00.py` file and complete the function definitions according to the comments (remember to type your actual name on the first line):